eckerson/spatula/README.md

 * Support for markup parsing for views.

-Things to Do
+Things to Do (Future Versions)
 ------------
-* Review setting organization (use sub-objects or split into separate configs).
-* Add markup parsing support.
+* i18n support.
-* * Look into additional markup support (markdown?).
+* Look into additional markup support (markdown?).

 MVC
 ---
-There are currently two supported styles for making requests (determined by the _CONTROLLER_STYLE_ config setting):
+There are currently two supported styles for making requests (determined by the _MVC.CONTROLLER_STYLE_ framework config setting):

 * *wiki*